Web push notifications are a scalable, engaging solution for reaching your audience. There’s no argument about that.

 2. Keep your copy specific

-It’s important to keep copy as specific as possible, so you can grab the user’s attention quickly and appeal to their unique interests.
+It’s important to keep copy as specific as possible, so you can grab the user’s attention quickly and appeal to their unique interests straight on their desktop.

 Instead of saying “Enjoy this special offer,” for example, you might say, “Subscribe today for 50% off your first year” because you know this type of offer will appeal to a specific person.